profiseedev/kubernetes/AWS-EKS-CLI/README.md

 1. License
     - Profisee license associated with the dns for the environment

-2. Https certificate including the private key
+2. Https certificate and the private key
 	- Certificate

 			-----BEGIN CERTIFICATE-----